rfxDarth/mirrorboard/README.md

 - Map [BAT Keyboard Layout](http://xahlee.info/kbd/i3/BAT_Keyboard_guide_right_cae21.png) to QWERTY?

-- Assuming there is no gap between number keys and function keys, it might be possible to rearrange keys around R button
+- Assuming there is no gap between number keys and function keys, it might be possible to rearrange keys around E button, for example [like this](https://i.imgur.com/KDZqWfR.png).
+No idea if that would ever work.